- our Twitter (https://twitter.com/smceps)

 Should you have any queries please do not hesitate to contact the school.
 At the moment using the Live Chat on the website will be the most effective method.

-This video is to help prepare children for the return to school following the COVID lockdown.
-It emhasises the importance of social distancing and handwashing.
+This video has been provided by WBC/ Warrington Public Health to help families to understand how the COVID virus can spread and therefore the steps they need to take to protect themselves.
+It emhasises the focus of 'Hands <-> Face <-> Space.
 Parents are encouraged to sit with their child and watch it together, discussing also the factsheet below.

 Healthy Lunches & Snacks